tanaikech/ggsrun/help/README.md

     - Executes GAS with Values and Downloads File
     - Executes Existing Functions on Project
     - Download Files
+        - Download All Files and Folders in Specific Folder
     - Upload Files
     - Show File List
     - Search Files